 You can easily create, edit, or delete appointments using the built-in appointment editor.

-The scheduler context menu displays the shortcut options to add, edit, and delete appointments during user interaction such as right-click mouse action on appointments, time slots, and month cells.
+The WPF Scheduler context menu displays the shortcut options to add, edit, and delete appointments during user interaction when users right-click the cursor on appointments, time slots, and month cells.
 You can use built-in

 RoutedUICommands for handling the context menu options.